-If you keep chickens, it’s beneficial to add a rooster to your flock.
+If you keep chickens, it might be beneficial to add a rooster to your flock.
 The rooster will loudly warn the flock when he perceives danger nearby that could be a predator such as a fox.
-If you want to get a rooster to produce chicks, you should know a little bit about the mating and breeding process.
+Of course, this isn’t the only role roosters play in a flock’s dynamics.
+They’re also able to mate with hens, resulting in fertile eggs.
+If you want to get a rooster to produce chicks, you may want to know a little bit about the mating and breeding process.

 Roosters and hens mate often, and we mean a lot!
 You may be surprised to learn that the typical rooster is very interested in mating.
 In fact, he will mate anywhere between 10 and 30 times a day.
 Whew!

 It’s not uncommon for a rooster to partake in excessive mating wherein he stresses the hens and even makes them lose their physical conditioning!
-That is why experts recommend having the correct rooster to hen ratio which is one rooster to every seven to ten hens.
+That is why experts recommend having the correct rooster-to-hen ratio, which is one rooster to every seven to 10 hens.
 This way, the rooster can divide his time without putting the hens through so much stress.

 How a Rooster Mates

 To do the deed, the rooster positions himself behind the hen.
 He then stands on her back and steadies himself with his feet.
-As the hen crouches down and spreads her wings for balance, the rooster’s sex organ called a papilla touches the hen’s wherein sperm is transferred from his body to hers.
+As the hen crouches down and spreads her wings for balance, the rooster’s sex organ called a papilla touches the hen’s cloaca (known as a cloacal kiss) wherein sperm is transferred from his body to hers.
 And that’s about it!

 Once the mating is over, the rooster gets off the hen and goes about his business which usually includes looking for his next mating partner.
 Yes, a rooster spends most of his waking hours going from hen to hen in his never-ending quest for love!